Make a claim now by calling 0800 808 9740 or

 *Pneumoconiosis is a term which refers to a range of diseases caused by the inhalation of various different dusts which seriously damage the lungs.

 The HSE also reports that stress-related conditions have dropped since the 1990s which it says can be credited to changing attitudes affecting reporting levels.
 In addition, it states that muscoskeletal disorders have also dropped since 1990s.

 In terms of asbestos-related illnesses, there has been an increase year-on-year with around 10 times as many deaths in 2012 than there were in 1974.
 These statistics are related to asbestos exposure before 1980.

 According to the HSE website, in 2013/14 there were 1.2 million people living with a work related illness; 133 workers killed at work with an ultimate cost of £14.2 billion in the cost of injuries and ill health at work.
 Clearly then, there is still some way to go in terms of Health and Safety.

 This information has been sourced from the HSE website.

-First Personal Injury are contactable through our online injury claim form where one of our personal injury lawyers will come back to you directly.
-Alternatively contact First Personal Injury Solicitors on the telephone number above to discuss your accident claims prospective case in more detail.
+Use our online form to contact First Personal Injury and a member of our expert team will call you back.
+Alternatively, get in touch using the telephone number above to discuss your prospective accident claims case in more detail.

 Here at First Personal Injury we deal with a wide range of accident at work claim types, some of which are listed below.
 If you have been injured in the workplace from some other type of occurrence, please do not hesitate to contact us anyway, as we may be able to help and advise regarding your claim for compensation.